adeland/CS50/README.md

-# CS50
+# Projects
-Harvard CS50 Course
+Work from Harvard CS50 and MIT 6.0001